-- 1. The information shown for TSRS is estimated.
-It is the Contractor's responsibility to provide a design and details for each TSRS, complete with calculations and drawings, signed and sealed by an Illinois licensed Structural Engineer, for the Engineer's review and acceptance before starting work.
-(9.4) - 2.
-Hard driving may be encountered during the sheet piling installation.
+- 1. Hard driving may be encountered during the sheet piling installation.
 The Contractor shall provide the appropriate driving equipment for the soil conditions indicated on the boring logs.
-(9.5) - 3.
-The information shown for cofferdams is estimated.
+(9.5) - The information shown for cofferdams is estimated.
 It is the Contractor's responsibility to provide a design and details for each cofferdam, complete with calculations and drawings, signed and sealed by an Illinois Licensed Structural Engineer, for the Engineer's review and acceptance before starting work.
-(9.6) - 4.
+(9.6) - 3.
 [Name, version, and release date] was used for the analysis of the structure.
-(12.1 & 13.1) - 5.
+(12.1 & 13.1) - 4.
+For drilled shaft in rock, maximum payment for the rock socket shall be the plan minimum unless otherwise directed by the Engineer.
+(10.4.2) - 5.
 The fabricator, the Contractor and the beam transportation company shall provide adequate bracing and support for the PPC beams during handling, transporting, storing and erecting to ensure the safety of the personnel associated with the construction of the project.
 (13.3) - 6.
 All stainless-steel hardware for drainage systems shall be coated with antiseize compound.
 (16.2) - 7.
 Drain pipe for Bridge Drainage System, including all piping, fittings, and splash blocks shown, shall be as specified in the latest IDOT GBSP for Drainage System, except as modified herein.
-Drain pipe may be Polyvinyl Chloride (PVC) Pipe, Reinforced Fiberglass Pipe or Galvanized Steel Pipe.
+Drain pipe may be Polyvinyl Chloride (PVC) Pipe,

+- Reinforced Fiberglass Pipe or Galvanized Steel Pipe.
 Support brackets, inserts and bolts shall be stainless steel.
-(16.3) - Polyvinyl Chloride (PVC) Pipe and fittings shall be 8" diameter schedule 80 meeting the requirements of ASTM D1785 (F441), D2464 and D2467 colored to match the adjacent beam and/or column as approved by the Engineer.
+(16.3) - 8.
+Polyvinyl Chloride (PVC) Pipe and fittings shall be 8" diameter schedule 80 meeting the requirements of ASTM D1785 (F441), D2464 and D2467 colored to match the adjacent beam and/or column as approved by the Engineer.
 (16.3.1 & 16.5) - 9.
 Reinforced Fiberglass Pipe and fittings shall be 8" diameter, meeting the requirements of ASTM D2996 RTRP with a 30,000-psi minimum short-time rupture strength hoop tensile stress.
 The exterior surfaces of fiberglass pipe and fittings shall be pigmented in accordance with the pipe manufacturer's recommendations or cleaned, given a prewash in accordance with MIL - P - 15328 and top coated with an epoxy-based coating recommended for outdoor applications by the prewash manufacturer.
 Final color shall be submitted to the Engineer for approval.
-(16.3.2 & 16.5)

-- 10. The exterior surfaces of aluminum tubes shall be cleaned and given a wash coat pretreatment in accordance with SSPC SP1 and SSPC Paint 27.
+(16.3.2 & 16.5) - 10.
+The exterior surfaces of aluminum tubes shall be cleaned and given a wash coat pretreatment in accordance with SSPC - SP1 and SSPC - Paint 27.
 The pretreated surfaces shall be painted with an adhesion bonding primer and top coat per the system recommended by the pretreatment manufacturer for painting aluminum surfaces in an exterior environment.
 (16.5) - 11.
 A minimum of 6 feet of the barrel shall be poured monolithically with horizontal cantilever wingwalls.
 (21.1.2) - 12.
 All Culvert concrete shall be Class SI.
 (21.2) - 13.
 Non-Metallic water seal used in wingwall shall extend from the top of footing to within 6 inches of top of the headwall.
 (21.2)